qkzk/fm/development.md

 - [x] gradient over listing, using an iter instead of a vector
 - [x] FIX win second use 1 more line
 - [x] FIX: entering sort doesn't set focus
+- [x] update config from build file by removing references to removed binds.
 - [ ] ???

 ## TODO